Everest Base Camp Weather

 Spring season in Everest Base Camp:

-March, April, and May fall under the season of spring in Nepal.
+March, April, and May fall under spring in Nepal.
 This season provides 7 hours of daily sunlight.
 The days are warm and clear which means the Everest region starts to get hotter.
 Similarly, the Spring season is the windiest season among all those four seasons.
-Therefore, trekkers will encounter 38km/hrs of strong wind during the spring season.
+Therefore, trekkers will encounter 38km/hr of strong wind during the spring season.

 Because the Everest base camp temperature in the spring season gets 22°C in the daytime, it’s the perfect time to leave your house and do trekking in Nepal/EBC.
-You can see the true color of nature as well as some endangered species in the winter season also.
+You can see the true color of nature as well as some endangered species in the winter season.

-In the month of March, the Everest base camp temperature is perfectly moderate for the Everest Base Camp trek and trekkers can experience the warm sunshine.
+In March, the Everest base camp temperature is perfectly moderate for the Everest Base Camp trek and trekkers can experience the warm sunshine.
 The average Mount Everest base camp temperature rises up to 7°C and falls to -12°C at night.

 Everest Base Camp weather in April :